coda/packs-sdk/docs/reference/sdk/interfaces/BooleanSchema.md

 A explanation of this object schema property shown to the user in the UI.

-If your pack has a object schema with many properties, it may be useful to explain the purpose or contents of any property that is not self-evident.
+If your pack has an object schema with many properties, it may be useful to explain the purpose or contents of any property that is not self-evident.

 #### Inherited from